 Dust Canister and Filter

-The Dyson Light Ball has a great dust capacity at 1.5L, and I will never understand why some people still do not think that is enough.
+The Dyson Light ball multi floor has a great dust capacity at 1.5L, and I will never understand why some people still do not think that is enough.
 For the average home, that size will hold at least a few vacuuming sessions.

 The canister itself is very easy to detach from the body of the vacuum, and all you need to do is press a button to empty it.
 It has both a HEPA filter and a motor filter, which is perfect for those suffering from asthma and allergies.